jonnytest1/hibernateTS/README.md

 # Setup

-currently only support for mariadb databases
+currently support for mariadb databases

 set up by setting these environment variables